Danish bank laundered €7bn of Russian 'blood money'

 The revelations, based on Danske Bank documents obtained by Danish daily Berlingske, showed that the amount of money involved was more than double that previously reported in 2017.

-The 43,112 shady transactions concerned Russian shell firms registered in Caribbean tax havens that moved money out of Russia via Danske Bank's Estonian branch between 2007 and 2015.
+The 43,112 fishy transactions concerned Russian shell firms registered in Caribbean tax havens that moved money out of Russia via Danske Bank's Estonian branch between 2007 and 2015.

 Most of it ended up being spent on luxury properties, cars, and gems.